mageddo/dns-proxy-server/docs/content/3-configuration/_index.en.md

   "logLevel": "DEBUG",
-  "logFile": "console" // where the log will be written, "registerContainerNames": false, // if should register container name / service name as a hostname "domain": "" // The container names domain
+  "logFile": "console" // where the log will be written, "registerContainerNames": false, // if should register container name / service name as a hostname "domain": "", // The container names domain "dpsNetwork": false, // if should create a bridge network for dps container "dpsNetworkAutoConnect": false // if should connect all containers to dps container }
-}
 ```